About me

 I'm a freelance game trailer editor with 2D and 3D artist background.
 I work with indie game studios and publishers, crafting trailers that help them find their audience.

-I've made my living planning, capturing and editing game trailers and mobile game ads since the beginning of 2020.
+I've focused on making game trailers and mobile game ads since the beginning of 2020.
 Before that, I worked as a 2D and 3D artist in game companies and startups for some 8 years combined.
-Although I liked that work as well, I noticed making game trailers was my favorite task and I always jumped at the chance to make them.
+During that time frame I got the chance to work on some trailers and started to regard it as my favorite task.

 I enjoy the process of delving into a game to examine all its aspects, writing a script that highlights the best parts, capturing gameplay, editing, animating and working with the client's feedback to arrive at a polished trailer.